ovh/docs/pages/platform/kubernetes-k8s/managing-nodes-with-API/guide.en-au.md

 OVHcloud Managed Kubernetes service provides you Kubernetes clusters without the hassle of installing or operating them.
 This guide will cover one of the first steps after ordering a cluster: managing nodes and node pools, using the OVHcloud API.

 In this guide, we are assuming you're using the [OVHcloud API](https://ca.api.ovh.com/console/) to manage your Kubernetes cluster.
-If you are using a different method, like the [OVHcloud Cloud Manager](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au), please refer to the relevant documentation: [Managing nodes and node pools](../managing-nodes/) guide.
+If you are using a different method, like the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au), please refer to the relevant documentation: [Managing nodes and node pools](../managing-nodes/) guide.

 ## Requirements